 How is the liability for paralysis determined?

 The liability of the defendant will be proven by demonstrating the level of your injuries and the ways in which the responsibility lies with the other person.
 Proving liability will depend upon the circumstances of your case as different environments and causes will abide by different legislative factors.
-Below are some of the ways in which we can demonstrate liability in common paralysis cases.
+Below are some of the ways in which liability may be demonstrated in common paralysis cases.

 Work Related Accidents